Child Support in Thailand

 Child Support Calculation

 Under Thai law, both parents have a legal obligation to provide financial support for their children until they reach the age of majority.
 This can be settled by mutual agreement or through a court order.
-Child support payments are determined based on the parents’ relative income and expenses, as well as the child’s needs and standard of living.
+Thailand Child support payments are determined based on the parents’ relative income and expenses, as well as the child’s needs and standard of living.

 The amount of money paid as child support should be sufficient to cover all basic needs such as food and shelter, clothing, medicines and education.
 It should not be used for the parent’s personal benefit.
 Unmarried biological fathers are not legally obligated to pay child support in Thailand until they have acknowledged their paternity through the process of legitimation.